Protecting children from poor air quality: 6 things to know

 Just 21% of parents report being aware that their child’s school has a policy outlining action steps when the air quality is unhealthy.

-Most parents say they support moving recess and physical education indoors and canceling outdoor sports and activities.
 Particularly on warmer days, schools should implement guidelines to manage students’ exposure on high pollution days based on the color-coded Air Quality Index.

-School officials may also consider asking parents not to idle their car during drop-off and pick-up times.
+School officials may also consider asking parents not to idle their car during drop off and pick up times.

 “Schools play an important role in protecting children from the adverse effects of poor air quality,” Woolford said.
-“We found that most parents are supportive of protective actions, such as moving recess and physical education indoors.”

 She adds that community members may also encourage local and state policymakers to take steps to mitigate the negative effects of poor air quality, such as by enacting zoning policies that keep heavy traffic away from schools or funding filters to improve air quality for schools, daycares and community organizations.